-We fund projects that connect people and communities to the national, regional and local heritage of the UK.
+We fund a broad range of projects that connect people and communities to the national, regional and local heritage of the UK.

-Heritage can mean different things to different people.
-It can be anything from the past that you value and want to pass on to future generations.
+We fund heritage projects.
+Heritage can be anything from the past that you value and want to pass on to future generations.

-- natural and designed landscapes such as parks and gardens
+- improving and conserving historic landscapes such as public parks, historic gardens and botanical gardens

 - community archaeology

-- places and objects linked to our industrial, maritime and transport history
+- this might be places and objects linked to our industrial, maritime and transport history

 - new staff posts